stevieb9/dist-mgr/README.md

 #### cycle

-This command is run after `release`, and prepares your distribution/repository for your next development cycle.
+This command is run after [release](#release), and prepares your distribution/repository for your next development cycle.
 We:

 - Bump the version (by `0.01`) in the `Changes` file